openedx/openedx-app-ios/docs/0001-strategy-for-maintaining-OS-versions.rst

-Title: Support for Limited iOS Versions in the OpenEdx Project
+Title: Strategy for maintaining iOS versions in the OpenEdx Project
 ==================================================
 Date: 13 September 2023

 Status
 ------
-Proposal
+Accepted

 Context
 ------